POV-Ray/povray/unix/README.md

     % make

-Note that the prebuild step will generate a few warnings as it still looks for some files no longer included in v3.7.
+Note that the prebuild step will generate a few warnings as it still looks for some files no longer included in current versions of POV-Ray.
 This is harmless.

 Installing
 ==========